MS NOW: 2015–2021

 In March 2017, MSNBC began to increase its use of the NBC News branding during daytime news programming, as part of an effort to emphasize MSNBC's relationship with the division.
+Promotional campaigns including the slogan "This is who we are" were aired in March 2017, featuring network personalities explaining parallels between politics and activities such as sports.

-On May 8, 2017, MSNBC introduced a new late-afternoon program, Deadline: White House, hosted by NBC political analyst and former White House communications director Nicolle Wallace.
-That month, amid the first presidency of Donald Trump, MSNBC became the highest rated American cable news network in primetime for the first time.
-MSNBC's increasing viewership was accompanied by declining numbers at Fox News Channel.
-MSNBC's May 15–19 programming topped the programming of both CNN and Fox News in total viewers and viewers 18–49.
+In May 2017, MSNBC introduced Deadline: White House, a late night program hosted by NBC political analyst and former White House communications director Nicolle Wallace.
+That month, during the first presidency of Donald Trump, MSNBC became the highest rated American cable news network in primetime for the first time, beating both Fox News and CNN as it covered allegations of Russian interference in the 2016 United States elections.

-On April 16, 2018, MSNBC premiered a new early morning program, Morning Joe First Look, to replace Way Too Early.
-The same day, MSNBC also retired its on-air news ticker, citing a desire to reduce distractions and "[put] our reporting more front and center".
-As of September 2018, approximately 87 million households in the United States (90.7 percent of pay television subscribers) were receiving MSNBC.
+In April 2018, MSNBC premiered Morning Joe First Look to replace Way Too Early.
+MSNBC also retired its on-air news ticker, citing a desire to reduce distractions and "[put] our reporting more front and center".

-On March 2, 2020, Chris Matthews abruptly announced his resignation from Hardball and MSNBC effective immediately, amid controversy over remarks he made during coverage of the Nevada Democratic caucuses that compared Bernie Sanders' victory to the German invasion of France.
-The hour was hosted by a rotation of anchors until July 20, when MSNBC premiered The ReidOut with Joy Reid.
+In March 2020, Chris Matthews resigned from Hardball and MSNBC amid controversy over remarks he made during coverage of the 2020 Nevada Democratic presidential caucuses that compared Bernie Sanders' victory to the Battle of France.
+The hour was hosted by a rotation of anchors until July 2020, when MSNBC premiered The ReidOut with Joy Reid.

-On December 7, 2020, MSNBC announced that Rashida Jones would succeed Griffin as president in 2021.
-Jones stated goals to increase the network's investment into documentary-style programs, and to have viewers "clearly understand" the differences and value of its news-based and analysis-driven programming, as both were "critical to our future success", and "need to exist in a clear and compelling form on every single platform where news consumers go."
-As part of this remit, Jones named separate senior vice presidents for news programming and "perspective and analysis" programming.
+to increase the network's investment into documentary-style programs, and create a new organizational structure to news programming and "perspective and analysis" programming.

-In January 2021, MSNBC had its highest-rated week ever in the wake of the January 6 United States Capitol attack, exceeding the ratings of Fox News for the first time since 2000.
+In January 2021, due to the January 6 United States Capitol attack, MSNBC had its highest-rated week ever, exceeding the ratings of Fox News for the first time since 2000.